 integrated AI platform to optimise our care model

-Investigational COMP360 psilocybin therapy is our first treatment in development; it combines COMP360 psilocybin (our synthetic, high-purity, polymorphic crystalline formulation of psilocybin, a psychoactive compound) with psychological support and digital tools.
+Investigational COMP360 psilocybin treatment is our first treatment in development; it combines COMP360 psilocybin (our synthetic, high-purity, polymorphic crystalline formulation of psilocybin, a psychoactive compound) with psychological support and digital tools.
 COMP360 has been designated a Breakthrough Therapy by the US Food and Drug Administration (FDA) for treatment-resistant depression (TRD).
-Learn more about our COMP360 psilocybin therapy here.
+Learn more about our COMP360 psilocybin treatment here.

-We are running clinical trials of COMP360 psilocybin therapy for three indications of high unmet medical need:
+We are running clinical trials of COMP360 psilocybin treatment for three indications of high unmet medical need:

 Treatment-resistant depression (TRD)